What Are Enterprise Risk Management Process And Plans?

 If you go back to the previous definition, you will find that the risks are not limited to the negative impact on the objectives of the project, but sometimes have a positive impact, which is absent from some because most people link the word "risks" to the negative results only contrary to reality.

-Examples of positive risk are the completion of the project before the specified date, getting better results than planned, and not use all resources allocated to the project.
+Examples of positive risks are the completion of the project before the specified date, getting better results than planned, and not use all resources allocated to the project.

 - Financial risks